Do I have to be American in order to join the American Club of Lyon?

 The American Club of Lyon has an option of joining the club as a non-resident member which would give you access to our private Facebook group and newsletters.
 In our Facebook group, you could also post any questions and ask about other people’s experiences.

 In general, Americans and American families who are part of the club have enjoyed their residence in France.
 There are many aspects of French life that require adjustment, and the transition into French life will differ for each individual.
 There are many wonderful aspects of living in France, in Europe, and in Lyon in particular, that each person can personalize in their journey living in a new culture and a new country.

 I do not live in Lyon, but I am thinking about moving to Lyon from the U.S. with my family.
 How are the schools in Lyon?

 There are several international schools here, and depending on the age of your children, you will have various options to choose from.
-The most recent brochure on international schools in Lyon put together by the city of Lyon is only available in French.
+Here is a list of some of the more popular international schools in Lyon.